mmiranda222/.statsuite/content/using-dlm/message-through-mail.md

 ![message-through-mail-summary](/dotstatsuite-documentation/images/dlm-mail-summary.png)

 #### Log details
-The log details part will display each timestamped step of the processed request, with the status of each, and a explanation with some guidance when a step failed.
+The log details part will display each timestamped step of the processed request, with the status of each, and a explanation with some guidance when a step has failed.
-Here below is a list of examples that can be encountered during a data request:
+Below is a list of examples that can be encountered during a data request:

 * **status of the ID registration**:
 12/03/2020 15:47:05 `   NOTICE   ` The request with ID 154 was successfully registered.